percona/psmysql-docs/docs/security/encrypting-undo-tablespace.md

     If you disable encryption, any encrypted undo data remains encrypted.
 To remove this data, and truncate the undo tablespace.

-## How to Enable Encryption on an Undo Log
+## How to enable encryption on an undo log

 You enable encryption for an undo log by adding the following to the my.cnf
 file: